-The following table provides information as of the end of fiscal 2012 with respect to the Farmer Bros.
-Salaried Employees Pension Plan (the "Farmer Bros.
-Plan"), a defined pension benefit plan for the majority of the Company's employees who are not covered under a collective bargaining agreement, for each of the Named Executive Officers.
+The following table provides information as of the end of fiscal 2013 with respect to the Farmer Bros.
+Plan, a defined benefit plan for the majority of the Company's employees who are not covered under a collective bargaining agreement, for each of the Named Executive Officers.
 For a complete understanding of the table, please read the narrative disclosures that follow the table.